top of page

 Cost Savings and Resource Optimization

-The problem: it costs to much to develop new medical devices from scratch.
-The highest costs in new medical device development are in novel therapeutics.
+The problem: it costs too much to develop new platforms which may become medical devices from scratch.

 Our platform approach cuts costs for all; minimizing redundancies in component and system design, manufacturing oversight, safety testing, and data collection.

-The outcome: important savings in research, development and deployment, modifications and even recalls.
-The broader our platform’s adoption, the better the cost and size reductions for all in trials and use.
+The outcome: Potential important savings in research, development and deployment, modifications and even recalls.
+The broader our platform’s adoption, the better potential the cost and size reductions for all in trials and use.

 Accelerated Innovation and Time-to-Market